sefinek24/SefinCipher/README.md

 # 📑 SEF3 Cipher <div id="sef3-cipher-map"></div>

 ## 🔑 Map
-The cipherMap is a predefined character mapping used for encoding and decoding.
+CipherMap is a predefined character mapping employed for encoding and decoding in the SEF3 cipher.
-It associates characters with their respective substitutions.
-For example:
+It establishes relationships between characters and their corresponding replacements.
+For instance:
 ```js
 const cipherMap = new Map([
   ['a', 'dsa'],